-The Office of Economic Development works in cooperation with many regional and state agencies to pursue its mission.
-Key among these allies are the Virginia Economic Development Partnership, Greater Williamsburg Partnership, Hampton Roads Small Business Development Center, and local Chambers of Commerce.
-Perhaps the most important ally is the York County Economic Development Authority.
-Established in 1972, the EDA (formerly the Industrial Development Authority) is a political subdivision of the Commonwealth of Virginia and has unique powers established in the Code of Virginia.
-The EDA is a conduit for non-taxable industrial revenue bonds, can legally own, develop, and sell or lease commercial real estate, and can provide incentives necessary to close deals within targeted industry sectors.
-For example, the EDA played a significant role in developing the York River Commerce Park and attracting businesses like Travaini Pumps USA and Ryson International.
-The EDA is a seven member body appointed by the Board of Supervisors to an initial four year term.
-Anyone interested in serving on the EDA should submit a Board Bank application.
+The ETD works in cooperation with many regional and state agencies to pursue its mission.
+Key among these allies are the Virginia Economic Development Partnership, Hampton Roads Alliance, Hampton Roads Small Business Development Center, and local Chambers of Commerce.
+Its strongest ally is the York County Economic Development Authority (EDA).
+Established in 1972, the EDA is a political subdivision of the Commonwealth of Virginia and has unique powers established in the Code of Virginia.
+The EDA is a conduit for non-taxable industrial revenue bonds, and can legally own, develop, and sell/lease commercial real estate.
+It also can provide incentives necessary to close deals within targeted industry sectors.

 If you or anyone you know is interested in establishing, expanding, or relocating a business in York County, please contact us.
 We are also very interested in hearing from you regarding new ideas to improve the County’s business environment.
 Working together to sustain our existing businesses and to attract new commercial development, we can all help improve the County’s quality of life.